-St Louis Infant School has 18 full-time teaching staff with an administrative principal.
-There are I2 classes – 4 Junior Infants, 4 Senior Infants and 4 First Classes.
-There are two learning support teachers, two special education teachers and two language support teachers.
-Additionally, there are Special Needs Assistants who assist pupils with disabilities.
+St Louis Infant School has 20 full-time teaching staff with an administrative principal.
+There are 12 classes – 4 Junior Infants, 4 Senior Infants and 4 First Classes.
+Additionally, there are Inclusive Support Assistants in the school.

 The Board of Management of St Louis Infant School has adopted and implements fully and without modiﬁcation the Departments Child Protection Procedures for Primary and Post Primary Schools as part of the overall child protection policy.

 St Louis Infant school has a comprehensive school plan which incorporates curricular and organisational policies which are reviewed on a regular basis.
 Parents may access these policies by emailing email@example.com to request a copy of a policy.
 Policies include Enrolment Policy, Safety Statement, Code of Behaviour, Anti-Bullying Policy, Attendance Policy, Special Education Policy, Child Protection Policy, Assessment Policy, Record-Keeping Policy.

 St Louis Infant School has a designated school uniform.
 Pupils are required to wear the correct school uniform to school each day, and these should be kept clean, neat and tidy.
 It is not permitted for children to wear jewellery. with the exception of stud earrings.
 Hair should be neatly cut or, else, tied back.
 It is essential to label your child’s clothes and property.

 There is a once-off payment for books and educational materials at the beginning of each academic year.
 Thereafter, all books, workbooks, copies, pencils, erasers are provided by the school for each child.
 The school operates a book rental system in respect of English readers whereby all pupils have access to a wide range of age and ability appropriate reading materials throughout the school year.

 Opening Time: 8.50 am